 - Signature Line: Would you (verb) to me this way if I was a man?
 Some of her non-gender based responses are nothing short of brilliant, but if she gets hit by something shes unprepared for, she falls back to a misogyny accusation.
 Even against other women, who are obviously facing similar gender challenges as she is.

 - Simple, yet Opulent: Her style of dress in a nutshell.
 She never wears anything too complicated or bright, and yet it all looks very carefully put together and lavishly expensive.

 - Sleazy Politician: A philanthropist version.
 And, like her husband, she's nearly flawless in concealing her sleaziness.

 - Stepford Smiler: Played with.
-Both she and her husband are virtual equals when it comes to absolutely ice-cold manipulation, so this trope isn't actually present in their home life, but it is very much her persona as a high-society philanthropist (though her true persona sometimes bubbles close to the surface when interacting privately with her charity's employees).
+Both she and Frank are virtual equals when it comes to absolutely ice-cold manipulation, so this trope isn't actually present in their home life, but it is very much her persona as a high-society philanthropist (though her true persona sometimes bubbles close to the surface when interacting privately with her charity's employees).

 - Villain Protagonist: Much like her husband.

 - Villain with Good Publicity: Her charity is shown to be really nothing more than a machine for generating good publicity, for herself, Frank, and Mega-Corp oil company Sancorp.
 She's infinitely ruthless when it comes to ensuring the machine continues to function.
 Much like Frank, however, people are beginning to wise up to this.